-If you’re in need of inspiration, here are five examples of doctors who have found success using social media to their advantage.
+If you’re in need of inspiration, here are five examples of famous medical doctors who have found success using social media to their advantage.

 Dr. Mikhail Varshavski — better known as Doctor Mike — is your average family medicine doctor but with a combined social media following of four million people.
-Doctor Mike has risen to ranks of celebrity-status, with features in Time, Cosmopolitan, Business Insider, and People Magazine, just to name a few.
+Doctor Mike has risen to the ranks of celebrity-status becoming one of the most famous doctors today, with features in Time, Cosmopolitan, Business Insider, and People Magazine, just to name a few.